RedHatQE/polarize/README.md

 Here is a compilation of known limitations and TODO's.
 Keep these in mind when using polarize

-## Editing the xml-config.xsd
+## Editing the polarize-config.xsd

-If you ever need to edit the xml-config.xsd file to add new configuration properties, you will need to cd into the src/main/resources/configuration directory, and then run the configuration.sh script.
+If you ever need to edit the polarize-config.xsd file to add new configuration properties, you will need to cd into the src/main/resources/configuration directory, and then run the configuration.sh script.
 Due to some weirdness with JAXB the generated class for the ConfigType does not get annotated with @XmlRootElement(name="config").
 So remember to manually add this to the ConfigType class.